 RootsTech 2019 Opening Keynote Centers on Healing

-“As you help individuals, families, and whole communities connect through family discovery and family history, you help them heal,” said FamilySearch International CEO, Steve Rockwood at the opening general session of the 2019 conference.
+“As you help individuals, families, and whole communities connect through family discovery and family history, you help them heal,” said Steve Rockwood, FamilySearch International CEO, at the opening general session of the 2019 conference.
 Healing was the main focus for Rockwood and for every speaker following him in this moving and unprecedented opening session of RootsTech in Salt Lake City.

-Rockwood encouraged attendees to pay attention to moments of inspiration they experience throughout the conference and to act on their impressions, hunches, promptings, or “ah-ha” moments.
+Rockwood encouraged attendees to pay attention to moments of inspiration they experience throughout the conference and to act on their impressions, hunches, promptings, or “aha” moments.
 “Nothing really happens here until you act,” he said.
 “Family history is not a spectator sport.”

-He talked of his beloved home state of Colorado as the “mother of rivers” and spoke of how springs originating in the Rocky Mountains flow east and west, eventually growing into mighty rivers bringing life and nourishment to everything they touch.
+He talked of his beloved home state of Colorado as the “mother of rivers,” and spoke of how springs originating in the Rocky Mountains flow east and west, eventually growing into mighty rivers bringing life and nourishment to everything they touch.
 Rockwood then likened a river spoken of in biblical Ezekiel to attendees, a river that had the power to heal that which needed healing.
 He then went on to say that whole communities and millions of people can be touched by the healing power of family history.

-Following Rockwood’s remarks, Elder Bradley D. Foster, Chairman of the Board of FamilySearch International and member of the Quorum of the Seventy of the Church of Jesus Christ of Latter-day Saints was invited to the stage.
+Following Rockwood’s remarks, Elder Bradley D. Foster, Chairman of the Board of FamilySearch International and member of the Quorum of the Seventy of The Church of Jesus Christ of Latter-day Saints, was invited to the stage.
 His brief remarks foreshadowed moments to come in the session.
-He called the conference “historic” and then invited Michael B. Moore, President and CEO of the forthcoming International African American Museum (IAAM) in South Carolina to take the stage and share the vision of the museum with attendees.
+He called the conference “historic” and then invited Michael B. Moore, President and CEO of the forthcoming International African-American Museum (IAAM) in South Carolina to take the stage and share the vision of the museum with attendees.

-Moore himself has deep roots in South Carolina making his connection to the museum very personal.
-His great-grandfather was famous African American Robert Smalls.
-A man who was born into slavery and in adulthood successfully commandeered a Confederate transport ship to sail his own family and the families of his crew to freedom.
+Moore himself has deep roots in South Carolina, making his connection to the museum very personal.
+His great-grandfather was famous African-American Robert Smalls, a man who was born into slavery and in adulthood successfully commandeered a Confederate transport ship to sail his own family and the families of his crew to freedom.
 Smalls achieved many other significant accomplishments throughout his life, especially considering the time and place in which he lived.
 For Moore, knowing the stories of his great-grandfather has been a source of strength and courage.

-Speaking of the museum’s upcoming construction Moore expressed the following, “We have a really unique and powerful—a beyond a once-in-a-lifetime opportunity to build an African American history museum on the site largely where that history began.”
-Moore went on, “The International African American Museum will rise and it will tell the stories of those who landed there and their descendants.
+Speaking of the museum’s upcoming construction, Moore expressed the following: “We have a really unique and powerful—a beyond a once-in-a-lifetime opportunity to build an African-American history museum on the site largely where that history began.”
+Moore went on, “The International African-American Museum will rise and it will tell the stories of those who landed there and their descendants.
 It will endeavor to tell of their incalculable sacrifices and contributions to the building of this country.”

-Most African Americans don’t know their ancestry past a few generations.
-“There are some real profound obstacles to African American family search, probably the most being the brick wall of 1870,” Moore explained.
+Most African-Americans don’t know their ancestry past a few generations.
+“There are some real profound obstacles to African-American family search, probably the most being the brick wall of 1870,” Moore explained.
 Enslaved Africans were not listed in the United States census before this time.
-This has made finding the ancestors of African Americans extremely difficult, if not impossible.
+This has made finding the ancestors of African-Americans extremely difficult, if not impossible.

-The International African American Museum has plans to include the Center for Family History which, according to Moore will “empower people to find their personal strand in that story and to personalize the broad history in very powerful ways.”
+The International African-American Museum has plans to include the Center for Family History which, according to Moore, will “empower people to find their personal strand in that story and to personalize the broad history in very powerful ways.”

 Moore also shared his own recent DNA Discovery.
 A test revealed that his ancestry stretched back to the Mende people of Sierra Leone.
 On a business trip there, Moore was surprised by his associates to receive a homecoming by the Mende people.
 Describing the experience, he said, “They adopted me, they named me, they fed me, they prayed for me, they clothed me.
 It was just the most profound experience.”

-Moore has hopes that bridges to the past will continue to be built for other African Americans.
+Moore has hopes that bridges to the past will continue to be built for other African-Americans.
 “As the leader of a museum that is aspiring to create a world-class institution that will help people, because I have experienced this myself, it gives me a unique frame of reference to then want to extend that same kind of experience to others,” he said.

-After Moore’s closing remarks, he and his team joined Elder Foster and Elder David A. Bednar of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints on the stage.
+After Moore’s closing remarks, he and his team joined Elder Foster and Elder David A. Bednar of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints on the stage.